 Most likely, these contractions are non-labor contractions (also called Braxton Hicks contractions) that are helping your body “warm-up” for the big day.

 But they may also signal when things are getting ready to go.
 One study has suggested that night-time contractions kick up a notch in the days leading up to delivery.
 Researchers on that study found a “nocturnal surge” in contraction frequency between 4-7am that might be predictive of labor.
 Women who delivered babies at term (37+ week), showed the surge pattern starting as early as 80 days before baby’s birth.

 If you’re recording your contractions with Bloomlife, keep an eye on the changes to your overnight contraction counts and maybe you’ll catch your body preparing for labor!
 Cool, right?!

-Postscript: Keep in mind that contractions can also increase if you are stressed or dehydrated.
-Try upping your water intake during the day and go easy on yourself.
+*Keep in mind that contractions can also increase if you are stressed or dehydrated.
+If you are experiencing more contractions than normal, try upping your water intake during the day and go easy on yourself.